 To address these gaps so that there is broad access and so developing countries have equal opportunities to participate in/benefit from resource mobilisation efforts, it is crucial to explore innovative partnerships, adopt practical and adaptable requirements, and ensure transparency regarding the factors considered by different funding mechanisms.
 Targeted capacity-building initiatives should also be pursued to strengthen the ability of these countries to understand and meet funding requirements, effectively manage allocated resources, navigate funding processes, and independently maintain and scale initiatives after initial implementation.
 ITU also recognizes the importance of cultivating strategic partnerships with United Nations agencies and other organizations, including standardization bodies, to enhance cooperation for addressing challenges across the telecommunications/ICTs sector towards the delivery of the WSIS Action Lines and achievement of the 2030 SDGs.
 These partnerships enable the sustainability of the ITU’s work and expands its potential impact by focusing on its mandate as the UN’s specialised agency for telecommunications/ICTs while respecting the work and competencies of other agencies.

-Outcomes and Indictors (KPIs)
+Outcomes and Indictors